 We invite you to come visit the College of Engineering!
 Following the Transfer Tuesday Information Session held by the Office of Undergraduate Admissions, please visit us at 2 pm in the Dean's Suite of College of Engineering Building, 3rd Floor.

-For more information about the Transfer Admission process, please visit: http://admissions.temple.edu/apply/transfer-applicant
+For more information visit the Temple's Transfer Admissions.

 Some regional community colleges have arrangements with Temple University that help to make it very easy to transfer.
 If you graduate from Montgomery County Community College (MCCC) with an Associate in Science (A.S.) in Engineering Science, the Community College of Philadelphia (CCP) with an A.S. in Engineering Science, or from Camden County College (CCC) with an Associate in Engineering Science you will be able to complete a B.S. degree at Temple in just two more years if you make sure that you follow the plan of study, outlined below, at your community college.
 If you aren't able to follow the coursework exactly you'll still be able to transfer, but you will need to meet the program requirements outlined in the Temple program in order to obtain your B.S. degree.